EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 # 1. Introduction

 The Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG, 2015) provide the European framework against which the quality assurance agencies (QAAs) and their activities are assessed.
-QAAs enshrine the ESG in their organisational structure, quality assurance processes and criteria.

-The European Quality Assurance Register for Higher Education (EQAR) manages a register of quality assurance agencies that have demonstrated their substantial compliance with the ESG[1].
+The European Quality Assurance Register for Higher Education (EQAR) manages the register of quality assurance agencies that have demonstrated their substantial compliance with the ESG[1].

 The Register Committee[2] is EQAR's independent decision-making body that decides on inclusion of quality assurance agencies on the Register.

-EQAR manages and publishes the Database of External Quality Assurance Results (DEQAR), which features quality assurance reports and decisions by registered agencies.
+EQAR manages and publishes the Database of External Quality Assurance Results (DEQAR).
+Registered agencies may participate in DEQAR and feed their quality assurance reports and decisions into the database.

 # 2. Aims and Target Groups

 Registration on EQAR stands as a quality label for agencies and has developed significant recognition and trust within the EHEA and beyond.
-In effect, EQAR makes a public statement – and thus seeks to ensure – that higher education accredited, audited, reviewed or evaluated by registered QA agencies is fit for purpose and aligned with the Qualifications Framework for the European Higher Education Area (QF-EHEA).
+In effect, EQAR makes a public statement – and thus seeks to ensure – that higher education accredited, audited, reviewed or evaluated by registered QA agencies is fit for purpose and aligned with ESG Part 1.
 By doing so, EQAR seeks to serve as a basis for trust and automatic recognition.

+This public statement is built on trust in the registered agencies' commitment to continuously ensure compliance with the ESG in their work.
+Compliance with the ESG is demonstrated through an external review[5] of the applicant/registered agency.

+Reviews against the ESG for the purpose of EQAR registration are coordinated by an organisation, chosen by the applicant/registered agency, that has the necessary professional capacity and is independent of the agency under review, and carried out by an independent panel, appointed by the coordinator.
+The coordinator and the panel thus carry an important responsibility and significant trust is put into their work.

+The criterion for registration is substantial compliance with the ESG, and the standards themselves are the binding reference point for both agencies and review panels.
+Virtually every set of standards will leave room for interpretation in real-life situations, and its use for compliance decisions will inevitably set precedents.
+The present policy is based on the Register Committee's application of the ESG in practice and on the precedents that have incrementally been set.

-The present policy on the Use and interpretation of the ESG aims to inform quality assurance agencies, external review coordinators and external review panels in order to:
+The present policy on the Use and Interpretation of the ESG thus aims to:

-* increase the transparency of the Register Committee's interpretation of the ESG;
+* set out how the EQAR Register Committee uses external review reports and makes a decision on their basis;
+* indicate which information the EQAR Register Committee requires to make well-informed, fair and consistent decisions;
 * ensure clarity as to which activities are within the scope of the ESG and, thus, covered by the label “registration on EQAR”[3];
-* ensure consistency in the Register Committee’s decisions;
+* summarise the Register Committee's precedent interpretations and
-* determine whether there is a need for specific clarification or where information is missing in the Panel Report;
 * facilitate the understanding of the Register Committee's decisions[4].

-Compliance with the ESG is demonstrated through an external review[5] of the applicant/registered agency.
-Reviews against the ESG for the purpose of EQAR registration are organised by an organisation, chosen by the applicant/registered agency, that has the necessary professional capacity and is independent of the agency under review.
-The present Policy on the Use and Interpretation of the ESG aims to ensure that external reviews of quality assurance agencies are a sufficient and robust basis for the Register Committee's decisions.

 # 3. Key Concepts and Definitions

 The Register Committee uses the following key concepts and definitions, which are based on those defined by the ESG:

-* The standards are minimum requirements that have to be adhered to, based on agreed and accepted practice for quality assurance in higher education.
+* The **standards** are minimum requirements that have to be adhered to, based on agreed and accepted practice for quality assurance in higher education.
-* The guidelines provide explanation in relation to the importance and possible implementation of the standard.
-While the Committee takes into account the guidelines when necessary to accurately interpret the standards, the guidelines themselves are not requirements.
+* The **guidelines** provide explanation in relation to the importance or the possible implementation of the standard.
+While the guidelines thus support the Register Committee in interpreting the standards when needed, the guidelines themselves are not requirements.
-* The term programme refers to higher education provision in its broadest sense, including provision that is not part of a programme leading to a formal degree.
-That is, the ESG may be applied mutatis mutandis to micro-credentials and similar offers at higher education levels.
+* The term **programme** refers to higher education provision in its broadest sense, including provision that is not part of a programme leading to a formal degree.

+  That is, the ESG equally apply, mutatis mutandis, to micro-credentials and similar offers at higher education levels.

+  Moreover, the ESG specify that they apply to all higher education "regardless of the mode of study or place of delivery".
+Hence, they equally apply to online and blended learning.
-* Unless otherwise specified, stakeholders are understood to cover all actors within an institution, including students and staff, as well as external stakeholders such as employers and external partners of an institution.
+* Unless otherwise specified, **stakeholders** are understood to cover all actors within an institution, including students and staff, as well as external stakeholders such as employers and external partners of an institution.
-* The term institution refers to higher education institutions.
-Depending on the institution’s approach to quality assurance it can, however, refer to the institution as whole or to subdivisions such as faculties or departments.
+* The term **institution** refers to higher education institutions.
+Depending on how responsibilities for quality assurance are assigned within the institution it can, however, also refer to subdivisions such as faculties or departments.
-* The term quality assurance activity refers to a distinct type of external evaluation, accreditation, audit or review deployed by an agency, based on a separate set of processes and criteria.
+* The term **quality assurance activity** refers to a distinct type of external evaluation, accreditation, audit or review deployed by an agency, based on a separate set of processes and criteria.
 For instance, “programme accreditation” might be one activity and “institutional evaluation” another one.
 The activities may range from purely enhancement-driven ones to formal assessment and decisions.

 While key parts of the introduction to the ESG as well as the standards of Parts 2 and 3 are quoted in this document, it should always be read in conjunction with the full text of the ESG.
+In case of doubt or contradictions, the text of the ESG themselves always has priority.

 # 4. Scope and Applicability of the ESG

 EQAR registration does not only lend credibility to an agency generally, but also to its individual reports and thereby to the higher education institutions and programmes quality-assured by the agency; this has become even more visible since the launch of DEQAR.

-The scope of an agency's registration determines which reports and, consequently, which institutions/programmes will feature in DEQAR.
+The scope of an agency's registration determines which reports an agency may upload to DEQAR and, consequently, which institutions/programmes will feature in DEQAR.
 It is therefore crucial to clearly delineate the scope of an agency's registration, ensuring that:

 1. Only quality assurance activities that are by their nature external quality assurance as described by the ESG are considered in scope; and
 2. Those activities do comply with the ESG.